toyoshin5/KanaShark/README.md

-# KanaGestureKeyboard
+# KanaShark

-KanaGestureKeyboard is a SwiftPM package that implements a new Japanese input method for small screens such as iOS and watchOS.
+KanaShark is a SwiftPM package that implements a new Japanese input method for small screens such as iOS and watchOS.
 By using SHARK2-based word prediction for gesture operations tracing consonants, it enables fast Japanese text input.

 ## Background